Convert a Bill of Quantities PDF to Excel (NRM2 Tender BOQ)

 Industry GuidesConstructionUKExcelNRM2bill of quantitiestender pricingquantity surveying

-The orientation is short, because the audience already has it.
-An NRM2 BOQ is organised hierarchically — Work Section at the top, Work Group beneath it, then individual measured items.
-Item descriptions sit in the conventional [code] [description] form.
-The item rows carry quantity, unit, rate, and amount columns.
-Five distinct section types live inside the document — Preliminaries, Measured Work, Provisional Sums, Prime Cost Sums, and Dayworks — and the rules of measurement treat each one differently.
-As factual anchor: NRM2 (RICS New Rules of Measurement: Detailed measurement for building works) became operative on 1 January 2013 and formally replaced SMM7 on 1 July 2013, organising building works into 41 indexed Work Sections from Preliminaries (Section 1) through Builder's Work in Connection (Section 41) — the RICS NRM2 Work Section structure is the spine the converted spreadsheet has to reproduce.
+An NRM2 BOQ is organised as Work Section, Work Group, then measured item.
+Item rows normally carry code, description, quantity, unit, rate, and amount, while Preliminaries, Measured Work, Provisional Sums, Prime Cost Sums, and Dayworks each need different treatment.
+As factual anchor: NRM2 became operative on 1 January 2013 and formally replaced SMM7 on 1 July 2013, organising building works into 41 indexed Work Sections from Preliminaries through Builder's Work in Connection — the RICS NRM2 Work Section structure is the spine the converted spreadsheet has to reproduce.
+Older SMM7 tender BOQs differ in section numbering and some measurement conventions, but the same conversion approach holds.

 Specifying the extraction so the structure survives